| 16 : 45 – 17 November 2017 |

 During the course of the XXth Century the spatial arrangement and function of the real estate went through several alterations: it used to be an office, a student dormitory and in recent years it functioned as an alternative theatre.
 Our team was asked to turn the whole area into a hostel targeting mainly young tourists traveling on a budget.
 In addition to rooms with capacities of four to eight people, various areas for communal use were to be produced as well, such as an entrance hall including the reception, a lounge, a canteen with self-service kitchen, a media room and an area for exercise.

 The building has a longitudinal layout with a load bearing wall in the middle dividing the floor plan into a tract facing the street and another one receiving natural light from a courtyard.

 Original floor plan

-In the case of such historic buildings it used to be common to create separate rooms by simply building walls perpendicular to the facade running from the load bearing wall at the side to the one at the middle creating a chain of generous spaces called emphilade.
-However, as different types of uses occupied the building it was needed to build corridors parallel to the wall in the middle that enabled rooms to operate independently but at the same time produced long, dark and narrow transit spaces as a side effect.
+In case of such historic buildings it used to be common to create separate rooms by simply building walls perpendicular to the facade running from the load bearing wall.
+One at the side to the one at the middle creating a chain of generous spaces called emphilade.
+However, as different types of uses occupied the building it was needed to build corridors parallel to the wall in the middle.
+This would enable rooms to operate independently at same time produces long, dark and narrow transit spaces as a side effect.